openhab/openhab-docs/configuration/persistence.md

 Note that you must first install a persistence add-on before you make this selection.
 Be sure to save your choice once you have selected your default service.

+## Default Persistence Strategy
+Once a persistence service is installed it will start to persist Items according to its default strategy.
+Defaults are documented for each persistence service in their respective [documentation pages](/addons/#persistence).

+To overwrite the default strategy with something more appropriate for your setup, read on.

 ## Persistence Configuration

 The information below allows you to determine which Item states are persisted, when they are persisted, and where they are stored.